Convert categorical predictors to numeric via target encoding

 #>

-#> collinear::target_encoding_lab(): using response 'vi_numeric' to encode categorical predictors:
+#> collinear::target_encoding_lab(): using response 'vi_numeric' to encode these categorical predictors:

 #> - koppen_zone